nickzoumakis/wordle-solver/README.md

 - Each of the functions pattern1, pattern2 and pattern3 return regular expression patterns that are applied in main with ***re.search***.
 Pattern1 returns a regex of the type **r'\b[^abcd..]{5}\b'** which ensures exclusion and word length of 5 letters.
 Pattern2 returns a regex pattern of type **r'\b(?=w\*a)(?=w\*b)...\w+\b'**, ensuring the inclusion of each letter using positive lookahead.
 Finally, pattern3 functions returns a tuple of regex patterns for defining NOT locations and exact locations respectively.
 Notice how each is used at a different nesting depth in the main program loop.

-- Finally, the test_project.py file executes some test on the expected return values of some functions with the help of Pytest.
 ### Epilogue
 I hope you find my project interesting and eventually useful.
 Thanks for reading!